 #4 – Tactics

-⇒ If you’re stuck for inspiration, check out this free ebook dedicated to fitness marketing ideas.
+⇒ For more inspiration, check out this free ebook dedicated to fitness marketing ideas.

 #5 – Measurements

 Lastly, you’ll need to define how each activity is measured.
-How will you know whether your fitness club marketing been successful?
+How will you know whether your gym or fitness club’s marketing efforts have been successful?
 Where can you improve?
 How will you decide if it’s worth repeating?

 For example, if your goal is to generate new leads, then the measure of success should be around how many people’s contact info you captured, and ultimately, the number of leads produced!Fitness Marketing Fundamentals [Online Course]

 Gym Marketing Plan PDF Template

 So, now you know exactly how to create an effective gym marketing plan.
 Including the five elements above will ensure your marketing contributes to your business goals and actually gets you results.

 To help you get started, we’ve put together a gym marketing plan PDF template that you can download to save time.
-It includes sample plans for gym studios, personal trainers, health bloggers, and fitness equipment manufacturers.
+It includes sample plans for gym studios, fitness centres, and health clubs.
+Plus examples for personal trainers, health bloggers, and fitness equipment manufacturers too.